 PYP Framework

 The IB retains a learner profile of particular skills that schools must build in learners at every grade of IB which has a positive effect on school culture.
 The IB Learner Profile strives to develop students into reflective individuals, risk-takers, thinkers, inquirers, principled, communicators, knowledgeable, balanced, caring and open-minded.
 This includes developing critical thinking abilities and higher-order thinking skills.
-The main objective of all IB programmes and PYP, as mentioned by the International Baccalaureate Organization, is to "develop globally minded persons who, identifying their mutual humanity and shared control of the planet, help to build a more peaceful and better world.
+The main objective of all IB programmes and PYP, as mentioned by the I nternational Baccalaureate organisation, is to "develop globally minded persons who, identifying their mutual humanity and shared control of the planet, help to build a more peaceful and better world.
 Many schools strive to achieve the goal of developing lifelong students who positively contribute to society through enhanced engagement strategies.

 The PYP Key Concepts